 The backend of a Spectra object can be changed with the setBackend method that takes an instance of the new backend as second parameter backend.
-A call to setBackend(sps, backend = MsBackendDataFrame()) would for example change the backend or sps to the in-memory MsBackendDataFrame.
-Note that it is not possible to change the backend to a read-only backend (such as the MsBackendMzR() backend). setBackend changes the "dataOrigin" variable of the resulting Spectra object to the "dataStorage" variable of the backend before the switch.
+A call to setBackend(sps, backend = MsBackendDataFrame()) would for example change the backend of sps to the in-memory MsBackendDataFrame.
+Changing to a backend is only supported if that backend has a data parameter in its backendInitialize method and if supportsSetBackend returns TRUE for that backend. setBackend will transfer the full spectra data from the originating backend as a DataFrame to the new backend.
+Most read-only backends do not support setBackend.
+It is for example not possible to change the backend to a read-only backend (such as the MsBackendMzR() backend).